Talking to your kids about divorce

 What should we tell the kids about our divorce?

-Like most difficult things, there isn’t just one way of talking to your kids about divorce.
+Like most difficult things, there isn’t just one way of talking to your kids about separation and divorce.
 Every family’s situation is different, and how (and how much) you tell your kids will depend on a number of factors:

 - emotional maturity and needs;

 - potential impact on significant commitments like schooling;